rohittechie/Emotion-Driven-Music/README.md

 <a href="https://youtu.be/uDzLxos0lNU](https://github.com/rohittechie/Emotion-Driven-Music/edit/main/README.md">Emotion based music | ai | deep learning project | with code | ml project</a>

 <h1>Description</h1>
+---

-## 🎵 Emotion-Based Music Recommender
+## 🎵 Emotion-Driven Music Recommender

 An **AI-powered real-time web application** that detects your facial emotion through the webcam and plays music that perfectly matches your mood.
 This project blends **computer vision**, **deep learning**, and **interactive web technologies** to create a truly personalized listening experience.